 Caring for your nails is a crucial step and often neglected part of your skincare routine.
-Feet and toenails tend to be neglected because they are usually hidden under socks and shoes.
-Our hands and feet get used so often; they need extra care.
+Feet and toenails tend to be ignored because they are usually hidden under socks and shoes.
+Yet, our hands and feet get used so often; they need extra care.

 Clipping and shaping toenails are vital to preventing nail damage and painful ingrown toenails.
 The same goes for your fingernails.
 Nails need to be clipped and filed to keep them beautiful and healthy.

 Toenails are best cut straight across with slightly rounded edges; this style will help avoid your toenails from becoming ingrown.
 If the toenails do get ingrown, remove them safely.